Spring Birding in the Methow Valley - Overnight

 Photo by Jeff Brennan

-This camping-based program includes a potluck dinner on Friday night, along with access to hot water and dishwashing facilities for breakfasts and dinners.
-Please bring your own breakfasts, lunches, snacks, and Saturday dinner.
-Participants also have the option to stay in the group campsite on Thursday night before the course begins.
+This camping based program will involve a potluck dinner on Friday night and access to hot water and dish washing for all other breakfasts and dinners.
+Please plan to provide your own breakfast, lunches, snacks, and Saturday dinner.
+There is an option to stay in the group campsite the Thursday night before the course.
+If you plan to camp with us, pack your own tent and camping equipment, or let us know if we can loan you gear.

 Scholarships and Student, Military and Disability discounts are available for most in-person programs.
 Call (360) 854-2599 for more info!